ToxicalNoob3062/rahat_choco/Readme.md

 Welcome to the Chocolate Box Simulation in Processing! 🍫 This interactive sketch lets you play with virtual chocolates by changing their flavors, shapes, and visibility.

+## Disclaimer ⚠️

+- If you're a TA👨‍🏫 then checking my code from this [link](https://github.com/ToxicalNoob3062/rahat_choco) will be much more comfortable for you!

+- I didn't explain the mathematical functions in depth!
+But i commented out what those functions are computing!

+- Because explaining mathematical concepts in depth is not my responsibility here as I am not a math teacher!

 ## Code Structure 🧱

 The code is organized into two main classes: `ChocoBox` and `ChocoCell`.
 Here's a breakdown of the structure: